dalehenrich/RowanSample10/README.md

 # RowanSample10 - spec_0005
-Start with spec_0001 and change the tests attribute to mytests.
+Start with spec_0001 and RowanSample9Class1>>foo extension ... that collides with existing packaged method in RowanSampe1 project when loaded on top of previously loaded RowanSample1:spec_0001
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0005',